jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=nndvhbLSlpk

 _This is Louis Rossmann.
-He repairs broken computers and saves his customers from having to replace them.
-More than that, he advocates electronics should be better built and easy to repair.
-Some manufacturers, notably Apple, make it hard to repair our computers because they want us to replace them.
-Louis testifies before legislative committees and posts videos about his business and thoughts.
-He also teaches others how to open up their own repair business.
-You don't have to support the "right to repair" campaign (you should, though).
-The point is digital technology and open-source change the rules.
-Now regular people like Louis can use advanced repair software, collaborate with supporters, run a business, and thereby change his society.
+He repairs broken computers.
+Some manufacturers, notably Apple, make it hard to repair our computers because they want us to replace them instead.
+Louis advocates for "right to repair".
+Digital technology and open-source change the rules.
+Now regular people like Louis can use advanced repair software, collaborate with supporters and thereby change his society.
 Another example of a player god doing real politics.
 Whatever you think is essential, from wasted tax money to underfunded public education, you can fight back with computers.
 If you become a player god._

 ## Open-Source Lets Us Bust Open Gates And Start The Future Now